Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 3. Click the [SAVE] button in the upper right corner.
   The *Edit offer* view is closed.
 The offer with the QuickSelect element is saved.

 > [Info] You have to repeat this procedure for each offer you want to assign the QuickSelect Category to.

-Alternatively, you can ------
+[comment]: <> (Is there an alternative to manually assign each offer?)
 [comment]: <> (JULIAN: Hier könnten man noch unterbringen wie man zusätzliche Felder mapped ausm PIM raus oder Felder ausm Omni-Channel ins PIM übernimmt)

 ### Next steps